SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

   retention.ms=7200000 sensitive=false synonyms={DYNAMIC_TOPIC_CONFIG:retention.ms=7200000}
 ```

-So as you can see we could easily manipulate the topic configurations almost like the native shell
+As you can see we could easily manipulate the topic configurations almost like the native shell
 executables of Apache Kafka.
 Now let's see how it is done for user configuration.

 ## User Configuration